itoqsky/Dracker-backend/README.md

 # Debt-tracker-backend
-The application, named Debt-tracker, primarily targets individuals residing in shared apartments who collectively manage household expenditures like groceries, toiletries, and more.
+The application, named Dracker, primarily targets individuals residing in shared apartments who collectively manage household expenditures like groceries, toiletries, and more.
 This tool equally distributes costs among all apartment residents and computes the individualized debt allocation for each participant.

 ### Demo: